cbartram/Synchronicity/README.md

 # Synchronicity

-One Paragraph of project description goes here
+Synchronicity is a simple API to manage a single Application state shared by multiple clients and is built with on top of a peer to peer network and block-chain inspiration.

-## Getting Started
+## Quick Start

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get started simply install the package from npm: `npm i --save synchronicity` and include it in your local project `import * from 'synchronicity'`

 ### Prerequisites